 Matt Smart is a sculptor and installation artist.
-He works in reinforced resins, earth and bio-matter, constructed materials and appropriated objects, metal, plaster and wood, but mainly in bioresins, molehills and clothes.
+He works in reinforced resins, textiles, earth and bio-matter, constructed materials and appropriated objects, metal, plaster and wood, but mainly in bioresins, molehills and clothes.

 Matt exhibits in public spaces, sculpture parks, streets and music festivals.
 He makes works to delight and fascinate, to be solid in concept and physically robust to resist viewers' high spirited interactions, and to capture attention.

 Sculpture's 3D occupation of space feels natural for exploring and describing interactions with our environment and landscape.
 I sculpt to raise emotion.
 Language and words are effective for logic and rationalised definitions, but they struggle to enable deeper, emotional social connection.
 Art engages our passions and beliefs.

 Continuity and sustainability are principal themes.
 Matt Smart endeavours to share land art sensations in urban settings to make them accessible, and to sculpt earth art sensibilities with humour - all sprinkled with desire, so that people feel a will to connect.

 He explores social treatment of tribes, diasporas and gender, particularly the unsung role of pioneering women.
 Women’s influence has been downplayed in the canon of the greatest composers, painters, scientists, and inventors.
 Crucially, this continues to be taught in schools.
 Some works are about recognising the impression made by women, and how their contributions are shrouded.
 The principle of the impression made by those who have been silenced is also applied to the potential for cross-cultural influences to contribute to land care and how to manage resources within globalisation.
 For example, acknowledging the tribal, historic and pre-historic collectivised approaches to environment and land respect through mutually shared, un-segregated "ownership" and responsibility.